ineedbots/iw4_bot_warfare/README.md

   - Pick up weapons from ground
   - Use static turrets in maps
   - Proper use of pred missile
+  - Bots in ac130 have viewport issues (engine)

 ## Credits
 - IW4x Team - https://github.com/XLabsProject/iw4x-client